UN chief says global warming goal on ‘life support’

 “When you are on the verge of the abyss, it’s not important to discuss what will be your fourth or fifth step,” Guterres said.
 “What’s important to discuss is what will be your first step.
 Because if your first step is the wrong step, you will not have the chance to do a search to make a second or third one.”

+Talks are now at the point where two pathways were possible: one that was good for people and the planet, and the other that led to “carbon colonialism,” said Bolivia’s chief negotiator, Diego Pacheco Balanz.
+“We need to fight the developed countries against the carbon colonialism.”

+Balanz was speaking on behalf of the negotiating block of developing nations that include countries from Africa, Latin America and Asia — with China and India among the latter.

 Guterres praised a Wednesday evening agreement between the United States and China to cut emissions this decade as a reason why he still hopes for some semblance of success in Glasgow.
-He said China promising that its carbon emissions would peak by 2030 represented a key change in the top emitter’s outlook.
+He said China indicating that it would seek to have its emissions going down before 2030 represented a key change in the top emitter’s outlook.

+“I believe it will be very important that this agreement paves the way for other agreements,” Guterres said in a 25-minute AP interview.

+But Guterres later told climate negotiators that “promises ring hollow when the fossil fuels industry still receives trillions in subsidies… or when countries are still building coal plants.”

 The U.N. chief said he hoped that two sticky issues that defied resolution for six years can be solved in Glasgow: creating workable markets for trading carbon credits and transparency that shows that promised pollution-reducing actions are real.